-You can invest or save.
+You can invest or save with a TFSA.
 Some people find the “s” for “savings” in TFSA a bit misleading.
 That’s because as well as putting your TFSA money in a traditional interest-bearing savings account, you can also put it to work for you in GICs, mutual funds, segregated funds, stocks, bonds, etc.

 You can carry forward unused contribution room.
-If you haven’t used up all your accumulated TFSA contribution room, no problem!
+If you haven’t used up all your TFSA contribution room, it’s not a problem.
 Unused contribution room automatically carries forward indefinitely, so you can contribute later.

-You won’t jeopardize your government pension.
-The amount you receive from Old Age Security (OAS) begins to be “clawed back” by the government when your income is above a certain level ($75,910 in 2018 and $77,580 in 2019).
-But the government formula that calculates the OAS clawback currently ignores any withdrawals you make from your TFSA, so those don’t count against you as income.
+You won’t hurt your government pension.
+The amount you receive from Old Age Security (OAS) begins to be “clawed back” by the government when your income is above a certain level ($77,580 in 2020).
+But the government formula that calculates the OAS clawback currently ignores any withdrawals you make from your TFSA.
+So those don’t count against you as income.

 Talk to an advisor for more information

 Need help getting started with a TFSA?
 Or maybe you want to make the most of your TFSA?
 An advisor can help ensure you’re getting the most value from all the possibilities of your TFSA.

 - Find an advisor today.
 (Most advisors now offer to meet Clients virtually by video chat.)